Running simple experiments

 The slurm-wrapper-taskset option is configured per node.
 Instead of choosing the total number of tasks or nodes dedicated to each component, you specify the number of MPI processes for each component that will execute on each computing node.
 To avoid repeating the same node configuration over and over again, the configuration is structured in groups, each representing a set of nodes with the same configuration.

-The following simple example assumes a computer platform that has 128 cores per comupte node, such as, for example, the ECMWF HPC2020 system.
+The following simple example assumes a computer platform that has 128 cores per compute node, such as, for example, the ECMWF HPC2020 system.
 Three nodes are allocated to run a model configuration with four components: XIOS (1 process), OpenIFS (250 processes), NEMO (132) and the Runoff-mapper (1 process):

 platform: